Work-In-Progress: IoT Device Signature Validation

 Fingerprinting is an important technique for identifying and characterizing devices on a network in a manner that is resistant to spoofing.
 Current works describe methods which are limited to identifying one particular component of a device.
 This paper begins to look at ways in which multiple disparate, but complementary, approaches can be used concurrently to develop a more complete hardware and software profile of network devices and their capabilities.
 Doing so is particularly important in heterogeneous Internet of Things networks.
 In this paper we propose a method for synthesizing existing fingerprinting methods based on existing procols and commonly available equipment to create a single consistent, validated, and spoof-resistant profile of network devices.
 Furthermore, we present and describe the architecture of a prototype system we have constructed which will be used for further study and future work.

 Hemmes, Jeffrey and Dressler, Judson, "Work-In-Progress: IoT Device Signature Validation" (2019).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 189.